fsziegler/GTD-Kanban/README.md

   - You have lots of ideas that you want to act on, you don't want to lose any of them, but can only focus on one at a time
   - You have multiple goals, and want to make incremental progress on all of them in an organized way
   - You are writing a complex piece of software
+  - You are building something
+  - You are inventing something new
+  - You are learning a new subject
   - You are writing a book
   - Small issues derail you from focusing on larger goals
   - You are researching a purchase, and are collecting disparate information that you wish to review